ls1intum/Artemis/README.md

-# Artemis: AuTomated assEssment Management System
+# Artemis: Automated Assessment Management System
 This application was generated using JHipster 5.7.0, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v5.7.0](http://www.jhipster.tech/documentation-archive/v5.7.0).

 **Curent version:** 2.3.0